 GET TO IT

 These are fundamentals.
 The top surfing exercises, stretching to improve your surfing.
-For some of you, these will be goals in and of themselves.
+For some of you, there will be goals in and of themselves.
 Improve, or achieve these basic movements so that your body is properly prepared for more dynamic training.
 Expand your athletic capacity so your body is capable of what surfing well, and with longevity requires.
-It’s your body, and your surfing.
+It’s your body and your surfing.
 The health of your body will dictate the quality of your surfing.
 Don’t neglect it.